Amended Crop Science Society of the Philippines by laws

 3. Intentional acts or omissions that a prudent person could reasonably have foreseen would seriously damage the reputation or interests of the Society.

-SECTION 4.
-Replacement of Delinquent Trustee – The nominee who received the next highest votes during the latest election in the meeting will serve the remaining term of the removed Trustee.
+The nominee who received the next highest votes during the latest election in the meeting will serve the remaining term of the removed Trustee.
 The Board including the substitute member will conduct another election among themselves to fill the vacated Trustee’s position.

 FUNCTIONS AND POWERS OF OFFICERS